-Any submission by the surveyor received by the Board within the 28-day period may be referred to the PAIC or the Discipline Committee for consideration.
+Any submission by the surveyor received by the Board within the 28-day period shall be considered by the Board and may also be referred to the PAIC or the Discipline Committee for consideration.
 If referred to PAIC for review, the surveyor's additional information and any consequential addendum to the Committee's original report will be forwarded to the Discipline Committee for consideration.